stamilselvan/stamilselvan.github.io/content/posts/100to1InStockMarket.md

 1. Recovery from extremely depressed prices at the bottom of bear market.
    * Very rare to occur (happened in 1932/33)
 2. Change in supply-demand ratio
-    * E.g: Discovery of oil field can make the stocks soar.
-Again it is kind of luck to spot the company which will find the oil.
+    * E.g: Discovery of oil field can make a stock soar.
+Again it is kind of luck to find it.
 3. Great leverage of capital structure in long periods of expanding business
    * Dual purpose fund.
-4. Reinvesting earnings at higher than avg rate of return on invested capital
+4. **Reinvesting earnings at higher than avg rate of return on invested capital**
+   * Maybe one can find it with enough knowledge.